-In this paper, we focus on individual chance constraints with LHS uncertainty in set multicover problems, where both decision and random variables are purely binary.
-Our contributions may be summarized as follows: \begin{enumerate} \item Using techniques of enumerative combinatorics, discrete probability distributions, and combinatorial optimization, we derive exact deterministic reformulations of CC-SCMP that are based on hierarchies of bounds, which are in turn utilized in construction of an outer-approximation (OA) algorithm for CC-SMCP. \item We investigate reducing the number of chance constraints by considering vector dominance relations defined in an appropriate partially ordered set, which is a part of the presolving method. \item We consider reformulations for two special cases of CC-SMCP by employing the ``log-transformation" method and utilizing properties of the binomial distribution, respectively. \item We present some theoretical results on SAA method to approximate the true optimal value of CC-SMCP under a finite discrete probability space.
-We also studied the importance sampling (IS) method and obtained a sufficient condition for selecting the optimal IS estimator. \item We conduct several numerical experiments to validate the effectiveness of our OA method compared to the sampling-based approaches.
-The numerical results illustrate that our OA method can solve CC-SMCP effectively with a sparse probability matrix. \end{enumerate}
+In this paper, we aim to derive the exact deterministic reformulations and solve the CC-SMCP to optimality.
+Our focus is on individual chance constraints with LHS uncertainty in set multicover problems,} where both decision and random variables are purely binary.
+Our contributions may be summarized as follows: \begin{enumerate} \item Using techniques of enumerative combinatorics, discrete probability distributions, and combinatorial optimization, we derive exact deterministic reformulations of CC-SMCP that are based on hierarchies of bounds, which are in turn utilized in construction of an outer-approximation (OA) algorithm for CC-SMCP. \item {We investigate how to reduce the number of chance constraints by exploiting vector dominance relations, and we develop reformulations for two special cases of CC-SMCP by applying the ``log-transformation" method and by leveraging properties of the binomial distribution, respectively.} \item We present some theoretical results on SAA method to approximate the true optimal value of CC-SMCP under a finite discrete probability space.
+We also studied the importance sampling (IS) method and obtained a sufficient condition for selecting the optimal IS estimator. \end{enumerate}

 The rest of this paper is organized as follows.
 Section \ref{sec: reformulation} develops an exact deterministic reformulation for CC-SMCP and proposes an outer-approximation algorithm to address CC-SMCP.
 Some presolving methods such as reducing the number of chance constraints are introduced as well.
 Reformulations for two special cases of CC-SMCP are investigated in Section \ref{sec: special_cases}.
 Section \ref{sec: sampling} studies two sampling-based methods to approximate the optimal value of CC-SMCP.
 Section \ref{sec: experiments} presents some computational experiments to evaluate the effectiveness of the proposed model and solution approaches.
 Finally, Section \ref{sec: conclusion} concludes the paper.